nightcrawler-/card-themes/README.md

 ## Getting Started

 Displays images from a REST API.
-The built APK is available from the release section or on this link:
+The built APK is available from the release section or on this link under the assets: [App](https://github.com/nightcrawler-/card-themes/releases/tag/v1.0.0)

 ### License
 ```